 Millions of travelers every year visit Japan, but why?
 Why visit Japan?
-What is so special about Japan anyway?
-If you’re asking yourself all these questions, then you have come to the right place.
-From Tokyo to Kyoto, from Osaka to Nara, I’m here to show you all of the beautiful things that Japan has to offer that you won’t find in any other country.
+What is so special about this country anyway?
+If you’re asking yourself all these questions, you’re in the right place.
+From Tokyo to Kyoto, from Osaka to Nara, we’re here to show you all of the beautiful things that Japan has to offer and that you won’t find in any other country.

 1) Japan’s temples and shrines are incredible

 All the beautiful ancient Buddhist temples and Shinto shrines are reason enough to visit Japan.
 One of the best-preserved cities in Japan, Kyoto houses more than 2,000 Buddhist temples and shrines within the limits of the Kansai Region city; Nara, on the other hand, is home to several UNESCO World Heritage Sites and some of the best temples in the country.

 2) Japan is the cleanest country in the world

 Japan has a strong culture of cleanliness, and its cities are extremely well looked after.
 Public spaces including streets, train or subway stations, and restrooms are very clean.
 You will find that many workers, particularly drivers, wear white gloves.
 Like, white white.
 Like, how-is-that-even-possible white.
 Even the metropolitan city of Tokyo is so clean to the point where everything looks brand new!
 Japan is the window into a future where people respect their surroundings.

 3) Japan is filled with natural wonders